sozkan/simple-secure/README.md

 ## Live demo :
 https://simple-secure.com

-YOU ARE STRONGLY ENCOURAGED TO USE HOST YOUR OWN COPY OF THE APPLICATION.
+YOU ARE STRONGLY ENCOURAGED TO HOST YOUR OWN COPY OF THE APPLICATION.
 THE DEMO SITE IS JUST A DEMO.
 For maximum security download and deploy the application on your own https server.
 Deploying your own instance is quite easy.
 See documentation.html for more information.

 ## Known issues :